jacobkap/crimebythenumbers/docs/regular-expressions.md

 #> [1] "Drug Offense"    "Weapons Offence" "Weapons Offense"
 ```

-### Back-referencing `()`

-We will finish this discussion of special characters by discussing back-referencing, a very powerful technique in `gsub()` of saving parts of a pattern.

 ## Changing capitalization

-If you're dealing with data where the only difference is capitalization (as is common in crime data) instead of using `gsub()` to change individual values, you can use the functions `toupper()` and `tolower()`.
+If you're dealing with data where the only difference is capitalization (as is common in crime data) instead of using `gsub()` to change individual values, you can use the functions `toupper()` and `tolower()` to change every letter's capitalization.
 These functions take as an input a vector of strings (or a column from a data.frame) and return those strings either upper or lowercase.
-They will change the case of every letter in the string.

 ```r